skypilot-org/skypilot/ROADMAP.md

 # SkyPilot Roadmap

+This doc lists general directions of interest to facilitate community contributions.

+Note that
+- This list is not meant to be comprehensive (i.e., new work items of interest may pop up)
+- Even though listed under a specific version, not all items need to be completed before we ship that version (i.e., some items can go into future versions)

 ## v0.3

 ### Managed Spot
 - Minimize the cost of the controller
-  - Support spot controller on existing cluster (or local cluster)
+  - Support running spot controller on an existing/local cluster
   - Reducing the fixed cost of the controller (e.g., allow setting controller VM type)
-  - Increasing parallelism (number of concurrent jobs)
-- Pushing the scale (e.g., support a high number of pending/concurrent jobs)
+- Supporting a higher number of pending/concurrent jobs
 - Framework-specific guides to add checkpointing/reloading using SkyPilot Storage

 ### Smarter Optimizer